 We live in an era of the surface self/ego.
 Our society amplifies the ego by promoting materialism, individuality, and feelings of self-importance: it deceives the masses into thinking that they can only attain happiness when they become rich and famous.
 It also strengthens the ego by making people focus on competition and comparing themselves to others.

-The modern society also fortifies our egos by making us identify with our achievements and material wealth.
+The modern society fortifies our egos by making us identify ourselves with our achievements and material wealth.
 It encourages people to believe that their certificates, job titles, cars, and houses determine their self-worth.
 For this reason, most of us have become self-obsessed because we think life revolves around us.

 We have let the ego control us without realizing its disastrous effects.
 The ego impedes creativity, increases our chances of failure, and prevents us from establishing good relationships.
-Primarily, it’s harmful to us because it destroys intuition.
+Primarily, it’s harmful to us because it kills intuition.
 (I fully described the meaning of intuition in the article, The Era of Anxiety and the Destruction of Intuition).